hustcer/nushell.github.io/.ebook-pub/commands/detect_columns.md

 ## Signature

-`> detect columns --skip --no-headers --combine-columns`
+`> detect columns --skip --no-headers --combine-columns --guess`

 ## Parameters

 - `--skip {int}`: number of rows to skip before detecting
 - `--no-headers`: don't detect headers
 - `--combine-columns {range}`: columns to be combined; listed as a range
+- `--guess`: detect columns by guessing width, it may be useful if default one doesn't work

 ## Input/output types: